thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

         team and we will do our best to accommodate you.
       title: What to expect
     - dropdownContent: >-
+        * Private use of your own beautiful sailing catamaran for 3 to 6 hours.

         * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out our-crew page to meet the gang!